 with almost 573M then version 7 arrived November 2020

 bringing the total passwords to over 613M.
 The final monolithic release was version 8 in December 2021

 which marked the beginning of the ingestion pipeline utilised by law enforcement agencies such as the FBI.

 Downloading the Pwned Passwords list

-integration practices, read the Pwned Passwords launch blog post
+practices, read the Pwned Passwords launch blog post

 Help support HIBP by donating